 The Golden Rule of Debit and Credit ensures the accuracy of financial records and helps identify errors, as any discrepancy in the debits and credits will alert accountants to review the transactions.

-Rule 2: The Golden Rule of Revenue Recognition
+What is Golden Rule of Revenue Recognition with Example?

 The second golden rule of accounting pertains to the recognition of revenues.
 This rule recognizes revenues when earned and realized, regardless of when the associated cash is received.

-1. Earnings: Revenue is considered earned when the goods are delivered, or services are provided to the customer.
-For example, if a company sells products to a customer on credit, the revenue is recognized at the point of sale, even if the payment is later due.
+- Earnings: Revenue is considered earned when the goods are delivered or services are provided to the customer.
+For example, if a company sells products to a customer on credit, the revenue is recognized at the point of sale, even if the payment is due later.

 The third golden rule of accounting centers around the concept of expense matching.
 According to this rule, expenses should be recognized in the same period as the revenues they helped generate.